miso-lims/miso-lims/docs/user_manual/libraries.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Library QCs" %}

-Any number of quality control measures may be recorded for a sample.
+Any number of quality control measures may be recorded for a library.
 For more information on this feature, see the [QCs section](qcs.html).

 {% include userman-toplink.md %}